how to reserce space on campus

 You will receive two emails from the room reservation system.
 The first email is an automated confirmation that your request has been received, and your request will next be reviewed by the space owner.

 - Booking Request Needs OSI Approval: Your space has been held.
 You must now request event approval via MyBC.
-You must also meet with a member of the RSO team in the Office of Student Involvement.
+You must also meet with a member of the student organization team in the Office of Student Involvement.
 Please contact the Office of Student Invovlement to schedule an appointment.
-Do not make any arrangements for your event or publicize it until you have met with a member of the RSO team in the Office of Student Involvement.
+Do not make any arrangements for your event or publicize it until you have met with a member of the student organization team in the Office of Student Involvement.

 - Student Booking Request Incomplete: Your space was denied because insufficient information was provided in the original request.
 You must resubmit your request.